inferred/FreeBuilder/README.md

 ```
 compile 'org.inferred:freebuilder:1.4'
-compile 'com.google.guava:guava:18.0'
 ```

-You may already have Guava, or want to use a different version; adjust accordingly.
+If [Guava] is available, FreeBuilder will use it to generate cleaner, more interoperable implementation code (e.g returning [immutable collections]).

 ### Eclipse

 _Condensed from [Eclipse Indigo's documentation][]._

-Download [freebuilder-1.4.jar][] and [guava-18.0.jar][] and add them to your project.
-Select them, right-click and choose **Build path > Add to Build path**.
+Download [freebuilder-1.4.jar][] and add it to your project.
+Select it, right-click and choose **Build path > Add to Build path**.

 In your projects properties dialog, go to **Java Compiler > Annotation Processing** and ensure **Enable annotation processing** is checked.